tommyblue/her/README.md

 * Connect to a Telegram bot
 * Subscribe to MQTT topics and send notifications to Telegram when the value changes
 * Run a server able to receive commands from Alexa
+* Create alarms on MQTT topics.
+Send messages to bot if an alarm is triggered

 ## Config

 Create a toml file with your configuration and use it with her.
-You need a valid token to send messages to your [Telegram bot](https://core.telegram.org/bots) and
-its channel id.
+You need a valid token to send messages to your [Telegram bot](https://core.telegram.org/bots) and its channel id.
 To obtain the channel id you can use the instructions provided in this [Stackoverflow question](https://stackoverflow.com/questions/33858927/how-to-obtain-the-chat-id-of-a-private-telegram-channel)